Olive Oil Times, formerly a site with a good reputation, ran an article with the heading 'Diet Soda Linked to Weight Gain, Not Weight Loss'.

 So, if you are trying to lose weight replacing sugary drinks with low calorie drinks can be a helpful part of your overall strategy.
 It will not be a panacea or make weight loss easy.
 See here.

-The Olive Oil Times made thing even worse by asking a naturopath for her opinion.
+The Olive Oil Times made things even worse by asking a naturopath (quack alert!) for her opinion.
 'Carolyn Dean, medical doctor and naturopath, didn’t mince words in giving her opinion about the research.
 “This study, which exposes the false claims of synthetic sweeteners, should have the industry quaking in its boots”'.

 Azad et al: Nonnutritive sweeteners and cardiometabolic health: a systematic review and meta-analysis of randomized controlled trials and prospective cohort studies in Canadian Medical Association Journal – 2017